 - Stakeholders of Nagaur Hand Tool Cluster are highly skilled and have good educational background, so training modules should focus more on advancements in EE/RE technologies. - There is a huge competition among various local service providers in the cluster to become technologically competitive.
-Market challenge and how to overcome the cross selling due to competitive price was one of the concerns shown by the local service providers in the cluster. - Detailed course content would cover relevant case studies and best operating practices that would benefit the various stakeholders in the cluster. - Survey results showed most of the stakeholders are interested in getting trained on energy efficient furnaces/thermal utility and electrical utility.
+Market challenge and how to overcome the cross selling due to competitive price was one of the concerns shown by the local service providers in the cluster. - Detailed course content would cover relevant case studies and best operating practices that would benefit the various stakeholders in the cluster. - Survey results showed most of the stakeholders are interested in getting trained on energy efficient fuel fired furnaces and electrical billet heating system.